 Asia Park: If you like amusement parks, this one is terrific!
 Well thought out themes for different sections of the park and fun rides including the Sun Wheel, which is one of the world’s largest Ferris Wheels.
 Not yet overly touristed, there are rarely lines for any of the activities!

 Ba Na Hills: A surreal mountaintop adventureland.
-We haven’t yet been, but the website will tell you all you need to know.
+Spendy by Vietnam-standards, and a little Disney World-ish.
+Some enjoy it, some prefer a less commercial experience.
+We haven’t yet been, but this is the location of the newly-opened, “Hands Bridge” that whose photos went viral on social media in 2018.
+Their website will tell you all you need to know.

 Markets!
 Local markets offer a unique perspective into Vietnamese culture and are extremely different than those found in the West.
 While the Con Market and Han Market are the largest and most well known in Da Nang, seek out the smaller neighborhood markets for the most authentic experience.
 We live next door to and absolutely love the Chợ Bắc Mỹ An.